The Marine Biology Major 2013-14

 High School Preparation

-In addition to the courses required for UC admission, high school students who intend to major in marine biology should take high school courses in biology, chemistry, advanced mathematics (precalculus), and physics.
+In addition to the courses required for UC admission, high school students who intend to major in marine biology should take high school courses in biology, chemistry, advanced mathematics (precalculus and/or calculus), and physics.

 The Intersegmental General Education Transfer Curriculum (IGETC) will not provide transfer students with enough mathematics and science courses to allow them to complete the program at UC Santa Cruz in two years.
 Transfer students must complete science prerequisite courses prior to transferring in order to finish a Biological Sciences degree at UCSC, specifically calculus, general chemistry with labs, and an introductory biology sequence.
 Students are best served by also taking statistics and a complete introductory physics sequence, if possible.
 Prospective transfer students should visit the Physical and Biological Sciences Undergraduate Affairs web site at undergrad.pbsci.ucsc.edu for further information (see the More Information section).